dhruvp/atari-pong/Readme.md

 2. Run `pip install -e '.[atari]'`.
 3. Run `python me_pong.py`

+### Misc.

 Note, if you want to run Andrej Karpathy's original code, run `python pong.py`.

+### Performance

+According to the blog post, this algorithm should take around 3 days of training on a Macbook to start beating the computer.

+Consider tweaking the hyperparameters or using CNNs to boost the performance further.

 ### Seeing the game